Advancing Media Literacy in Developing Countries

 - track the origin, diffusion, and evolution of digital image manipulations, especially images originating from and pertaining to Chinese interests

 - identify and analyze the targets of Chinese social influence operations.

 These technological accomplishments that help MEWS identify disinformation as it spreads online are only one piece to the disinformation puzzle.
-As of the end of 2021, the team has scraped over 2 million images from Indonesian Social Media platforms (Twitter, Instagram, Facebook) using topics and keywords generated by project partners.
-The team is also working to develop and train a network of journalists, civil-society actors, and human rights watchers in Indonesia who will use the MEWS system to counter misinformation campaigns as they occur in real time.
+By the end of 2021, the team scraped over 2 million images from Indonesian Social Media platforms (Twitter, Instagram, Facebook) using topics and keywords generated by project partners.
+The team also worked to develop and train a network of journalists, civil-society actors, and human rights watchers in Indonesia who will use the MEWS system to counter misinformation campaigns as they occur in real time.
 This group will ultimately be entrusted with the MEWS system at the conclusion of our project, so as to continue the use / development of MEWS.

 To complement this work, the team has also created Literata.id, which is an interactive media literacy platform that consists of eight learning modules.
 Each module includes educational videos, short articles, and interactive exercises that help users apply the learning concepts.
 The videos feature local media experts that unpack various concepts related to verifying sources, regulating emotional responses to content, and understanding the many forms of disinformation that might appear on social media, and incorporating them into the platform.